When can YOU get the vaccine? It depends on your health, occupation and where you live - KESQ

 “People just need to be patient,” said Claire Hannan, executive director of the Association of Immunization Managers.
 “They need to be vigilant and protect themselves from the virus.”

-As for when Americans can lower their guards and get back to in-person socializing, “I would leave that to Dr. (Anthony) Fauci,” she said, referring to the nation’s top infectious disease expert and President-elect Joe Biden’s incoming chief medical adviser.
+As for when Americans can get back to in-person socializing, “I would leave that to Dr. (Anthony) Fauci,” she said, referring to the nation’s top infectious disease expert and President-elect Joe Biden’s incoming chief medical adviser.

 You have more questions; here are more answers: